roboshoes/grunt-bake/README.md

-#### Costum process
+#### Custom process
-This example shows the use of a costum process funtion.
+This example shows the use of a custom process funtion.

 ```js